Circle actions on oriented manifolds with 3 fixed points: Introduction

 If we approach Question \ref{q11} in terms of the number $k$ of fixed points, the following are well-known for a pair $(2n,k)$. \begin{enumerate} \item If $k=1$, then $2n=0$.
-That is, if there is exactly one fixed point, $M$ must be the point itself. \item If $k=2$, any $2n$ is possible, and a rotation of an even-dimensional sphere $S^{2n}$ provides an example in any even dimension. \item More generally, if $k$ is even, any $2n$ is possible; a disjoint union of copies of rotations of $S^{2n}$ is an example.
-To get a connected manifold, take a connected sum along free orbits of rotations of $S^{2n}$ for $n>1$; if $n=1$, $k$ must be 2 and it is the 2-sphere; see Lemma \ref{l212}. \item If $k$ is odd, then $2n$ must be a multiple of 4; see Corollary \ref{c27}. \item If $k=3$, then there are examples for $2n=4$, $8$, and $16$; the complex projective $\mathbb{CP}^2$, the quaternionic projective space $\mathbb{HP}^2$, and the octonionic projective space $\mathbb{OP}^2$ each admit a circle action with 3 fixed points.
+That is, if there is exactly one fixed point, $M$ must be the point itself.
+For this fact, for instance, see Lemma \ref{l23}. \item If $k=2$, any $2n$ is possible, and a rotation of an even-dimensional sphere $S^{2n}$ provides an example in any even dimension. \item More generally, if $k$ is even, any $2n$ is possible; a disjoint union of copies of rotations of $S^{2n}$ is an example.
+To get a connected manifold, take a connected sum along free orbits of rotations of $S^{2n}$ for $n>1$; if $n=1$, $k$ must be 2 and it is the 2-sphere. \item If $k$ is odd, then $2n$ must be a multiple of 4; see Lemma \ref{c27}. \item If $k=3$, then there are examples for $2n=4$, $8$, and $16$; the complex projective $\mathbb{CP}^2$, the quaternionic projective space $\mathbb{HP}^2$, and the octonionic projective space $\mathbb{OP}^2$ each admit a circle action with 3 fixed points.
 Their real dimensions are 4, 8, and 16, respectively. \end{enumerate}